 - A signed Memorandum of Understanding (MoU) from your prospective host organization – including commensurate salary and any benefits provided.

-The Bertha Fellow’s salary must not exceed USD $62,400 and must be commensurate with the current or equivalent salary of the applicant at the host organization.
+The Bertha Fellow’s salary must not exceed USD $64,900 and must be commensurate with the current or equivalent salary of the applicant at the host organization.
 This is to avoid creating disparity at the host organization.
+Bertha Foundation may ask for proof of last income upon a Fellow invited to interview.
 The host organization will be expected to make arrangements regarding tax, healthcare and other benefits, the cost of which will be allocated from within the Fellowship award.
-Bertha will make a contribution of 15% of the Fellowship award to cover the costs of administering the Fellowship and supporting the Fellow.
+Bertha will make a contribution of 15% of the Fellowship award to the host organization to cover administrative costs.
 A table is provided within the MoU to assist applicants in calculating the Fellowship award.

 Bertha Foundation will not interfere with the editorial autonomy of the host organization during the course of the Bertha Challenge.

 All strategies must be non-violent.
 Funding may not be used for political lobbying activities.
 The program does not fund enrollment for degree or non-degree study at academic institutions, including dissertation research.
-We consider this to be a full-time commitment for the duration of the Fellowship.
-For this reason, it must be the applicant's only fellowship and source of income for the year.
+This must be your only fellowship for this period and source of income for the duration of the Fellowship term.
+Additional paid work has to be cleared with the Bertha team in advance.